kleinpanic/tui/README.md

 ```
 1    Finish report    Work    High    0    2024-10-20    Weekly
 ```
 - **Completion**: `1` indicates completed (`[X]`), `0` indicates not completed (`[ ]`).
+- This functionality comes from my todo app that i built and wrote in C. This is also on my github.
+To customize this code for you you will either need to install that program as well or delete this functionality / modify it to whatever you want it to do.

 ## Supported Terminals
 DashboardApp has been tested and works on: